ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 The battle turned decisively.
 The remaining slavers, seeing their leader fall and their ambush turned against them, broke and fled.
 Gond's people pursued them to the valley's edge before turning back whooping.

-As the last echoes of combat faded, Pell approached Gond, his face pale.
+As the last echoes of combat faded, Pell approached Gond, his face chalk-white.
 "That wound—" He pointed at Gond's leg, where blood had soaked through the fabric.
-"I saw that blade go deep.
-Should have crippled you, maybe worse."
+"Gods, Gond, I saw that hells-damned blade go clean through!
+You should be screaming, not standing!"

 Gond looked down, pulling aside the torn cloth.
 Where he expected to find a gaping wound, only a shallow graze marked his thigh.
 The bleeding had already stopped.
 He stared at the minor cut, his brow furrowing.

-"I could have sworn..."
-Pell shook his head, backing away.
-"I saw it happen.
-We all did."
+"I saw it!"
+Pell shook his head, taking a step back.
+"That blade went deep.
+How are you even standing?"

 The return to camp revealed a different horror.
 Overturned pots, scattered belongings, and drag marks in the dirt told the story.
 Two slavers had crept in during the battle, targeting those who couldn't fight—the elderly, the women, the children.
 They had fled when they realized that their main force was broken.